Possibilistic and maximal indefinite causal order in the quantum switch: Assumption 1: Definite causal order

 \begin{definition} A \defn{hidden causal order model} for a possibility distribution $r(a_1a_2x_1x_2)$ is a possibility distribution $r(a_1a_2x_1x_2\la)$, where $\la\in\{0,1\}$, such that

 \end{definition}

-The interpretation of this hidden variable $\la$ is that it determines the causal order between interventions performed by parties $\pA_1$ and $\pA_2$ with inputs $x_1,x_2$ and outputs $a_1,a_2$, respectively: viz. the value $\la=0$ indicates that $\pA_1$ acts outside the causal future of $\pA_2$, so that the possibility of outcome $a_1$ is independent of the freely chosen input $x_2$.
+The interpretation of this hidden variable $\la$ is that it determines the causal order between interventions performed by parties $\pA_1$ and $\pA_2$ with inputs $x_1,x_2$ and outputs $a_1,a_2$, respectively: the value $\la=0$ indicates that $\pA_1$ acts outside the causal future of $\pA_2$, so that the possibility of outcome $a_1$ is independent of the freely chosen input $x_2$.
+The existence of a hidden causal order model is the possibilistic analogue of being a \defn{causal} probability distribution~\cite{Bran+15} (see also Appendix~\ref{app:independence-notation}).

 \begin{assumption}[Definite causal order] There exist three variables $\la_A,\la_B,\la_C\in\{0,1\}$ and a joint possibility distribution $q(\vec a\vec b\vec c\vec x\vec y\vec z\la_A\la_B\la_C)$ satisfying